How to Trampoline Anchors

 Installing Auger-Style Anchors

-Purchase a trampoline anchor kit: The anchor kit contains 4 steel augers and 4 nylon straps to hold the trampoline in place.
+Purchase a trampoline anchor kit: The trampoline anchors kit contains 4 steel augers and 4 nylon straps to hold the trampoline in place.
 After screwing them deep into your ground, attach one end of each strap to an individual hole on either side for easy adjustments that can swiftly change depending upon how high or low you would like it set up.

 - Auger-style anchor kits are perfect for trampoline parks that experience high winds and rain.
 They provide a strong enough hold during jumping, so your jump isn’t affected by shifts in the ground due to errands or kids running around on it, making them perfect for any day of fun in this sometimes wild world we live in.